evipez/Text-editor/README.md

 To be able to use this project, you need to setup a backend, a local JSON RestAPI.
 Follow the steps here: https://medium.com/codingthesmartway-com-blog/create-a-rest-api-with-json-server-36da8680136d

-After the installation you need to start the JSON Rest API on the port 3000 and the React Project on the port 3001.
+After the installation, you need to start the JSON Rest API on the port 3000 and the React Project on the port 3001.